tsnlab/packetvisor/README.md

 Example apps can be executed commonly like this: `sudo ./(EXAMPLE APP) <inferface name> <chunk size> <chunk count> <Filling ring size> <RX ring size> <Completion ring size> <TX ring size>`

+You can test ipv4 and ipv6.

-You can use `set_veth.sh` to set veths for testing the application.
+If you want to test ipv4, you can use `set_veth.sh` to set veths for testing the application.
 After the script is executed, veth0(10.0.0.4) and veth1(10.0.0.5) are created. veth1 is created in `test_namespace` namespace but veth0 in local.

+If you want to test ipv6, you can use `set_veth_v6.sh` to set veths for testing the application.
+After the script is executed, veth0(2001:db8::1) and veth1(2001:db8::2) are created. veth1 is created in `test_namespace` namespace but veth0 in local.

 echo example has many options.
 If you want to see the options.
 Execute `echo --help`

 To execute echo example.